The United States of Trump

 photo by Quang Nguyen Vinh

-Every spring, we all get the urge to start planting flowers around the house.
-For the home gardener, it’s a way to celebrate the end of winter and an excuse to play outside in the sunshine.
+Every spring, most of us get the urge to start planting flowers around the house.
+It’s a great way to celebrate the end of winter.

 Continue reading